Microchip-MPLAB-Harmony/bootloader/tools/docs/readme_UnifiedHost_usb_device_hid.md

       java -Djava.util.logging.config.file="logging.properties" -jar UnifiedHost-*.jar

-- Once the tool is launched refer to steps mentioned above in **Configuring and Using the Unified Host tool** to program application binary
+- Once the tool is launched refer to steps mentioned above in [Configuring and Using the Unified Host tool](#configuring-and-using-the-unified-host-tool) to program application hex

 - You can see the logs during programming sequence on the command prompt